 Councillors have an important role within the planning system, as both decision makers and as community representatives.
-Members of the public can make their views known to their local Ward or Parish Councillor, who may make representations on their behalf.
+The general public can make their views known to their local ward or Parish Councillor, who can make representations on their behalf.
 Councillors are a vital link between the local community and the LPA.
-Councillors also make decisions on planning issues, such as adopting planning policy documents and determining some planning applications.
+Councillors also make decisions on planning issues, such as adopting Planning Policy documents and determining some planning applications.